elleem/reading-notes/201/class-09.md

 ## Forms and JS Events

 ### Things I Want to Know More About
-multiple select--does this work in modern browsers? https://formalize.me/ is this used? aligning form controls
+multiple select--does this work in modern browsers? https://formalize.me/ is this used? aligning form controls, what is bubbling up?

 ### Forms
 <p> Collecting information via users, all methods, are forms. </p>